aztemi/wc-solana-pay/README.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Solana Pay for Woocommerce.
+Pay with Solana Pay for WooCommerce.
 Decentralized, permissionless, and fast payment gateway powered by Solana.
 Accept payments in SOL, USDC, USDT and more.

 == Description ==